 Resource management is the process of planning the use of your resources and scheduling out their allocation.
 Resources can be anything your business needs in order to operate effectively— employees, equipment, or even your brand assets.
 Whatever your resources may be, monday.com is here to help you keep your business on track!

-- A number or formula column to indicate effort required for each task; i.e. 1 hour, 6 hours * not required but can be used to measure effort needed for each task.
+- Optional - A Number or Formula Column to indicate effort required for each task; i.e. 1 hour, 6 hours

-Let's say we are managing customer success team.
+Let's say we are managing our Customer Success Team.
 In our board, we have:

-- A timeline column to define the time frame of the task (when does it start and when it should be completed by)
+- A Timeline or Date Column to define the time frame of the task

-- A numbers column that we are using as a time estimation for each task.
+- Optional - A Numbers Column that we are using as a time estimation for each task.

 Step 2 - Choose the time column

-Since this view checks all items assigned to a person over a certain time period, your board must have either a date or timeline column.
-You can choose between both.
+Since this view checks all items assigned to a person over a certain time period, your board must have either a Date or Timeline Column.

 Step 4 - Measure the effort